williamDalston/FocusFlow/AppStore/APP_STORE_SUBMISSION_GUIDE.md

 ### Compliance
 - [ ] Age rating is set to 4+
 - [ ] Privacy practices are accurately described
-- [ ] HealthKit usage description is in Info.plist
+- [ ] HealthKit usage description removed from Info.plist
 - [ ] All required permissions have usage descriptions

 ---